aryafmdev/Challenge-3-HTML-TailwindCSS/README.md

-This is my next challenge using HTML & Tailwind CSS
+This is my other challenge using HTML & Tailwind CSS